letsdothis2003/AI-Generated-Image-Detector/Readme.md

 Developers: Fahim Tanvir and Ahmed Ali

-During covid, I got interested into deepfakes or images manipulated by artificial intelligence as they looked uncanny.
-Around fall of 2025, this interest got further developed as I learned more about digital image processing and also other security issues regarding ai-generated content.
+During covid, deepfakes or images manipulated by artificial intelligence became popular as they looked uncanny.
+Around fall of 2025, this interest got further developed as we learned more about digital image processing and also other security issues regarding ai-generated content(imagine the nefarious things done by GROK).

 ## Overview